-- you have an NSC or NCV with an endorsement that allows entrance to degree studies (Bachelor's degree) or an equivalent qualification; - you meet all the minimum admission requirements for the programme you intend to study.
-Meeting the minimum admission requirements for your chosen/intended programme of study does not guarantee admission, as limited spaces are available in each programme; - you have a minimum level of 4 (50%) in English Home Language or English First Additional Language; and - you must pass certain school subjects with a minimum level of achievement in order to take a certain university module.
-Please refer to the admission requirements, which also includes the respective compulsory subjects and achievement levels required per programme.
+- you have an NSC or NCV with an endorsement that allows entrance to degree studies (bachelor's degree) or an equivalent qualification; - you meet all the minimum admission requirements for the programme you intend to study.
+Meeting the minimum admission requirements for your chosen/intended programme of study does not guarantee admission, as limited spaces are available in each programme; - you have a minimum level of 4 (50%) in English Home Language or English First Additional Language; and - you must pass certain school subjects with a minimum level of achievement to take a specific university module.
+For example, you must get a minimum mark of 60% for Mathematics in Grade 12 if you plan to study the Bachelor of Medicine and Bachelor of Surgery (MB ChB).
+Please refer to the section on the faculty-specific admission requirements, which also includes the respective compulsory subjects and achievement levels required per programme.